 What is copper? - Major sources of copper in drinking water are corrosion of household plumbing systems, erosion of natural deposits and leaching from wood preservatives.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
-Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
+Some people who drink water containing copper in excess of the action level over a relatively short amount of the action level over many years could suffer liver or kidney damage.
 Anyone with Wilson's Disease should consult their personal doctor.